 A cutting area for children to cut with scissors.

 A workshop area for children to access a range of tools such as scissors, glue, hole punches and sellotape, for creating their own collages, models and designs.
 T

-A book corner and puppet theatre, contains books and puppets related to our current focus, as well as a wide range of information, fiction and poetry books to choose from.
+A book corner, contains books related to our current focus, as well as a wide range of information, fiction and poetry books to choose from.

 In our music area children can listen to and make their own music with a range of instruments. there are also mirrors, scarves and ribbons to allow them to enjoy moving to music.